Constituency Structure over Eojeol in Korean Treebanks: Existing Korean constituency treebanks

 A further characteristic concerns the treatment of functional morphemes.
 Functional markers are consistently represented in a canonical form, regardless of phonological alternations conditioned by the preceding segment.
 For example, the eojeol 정부는 \textit{jeongbuneun} (`government-\textsc{top}') is analyzed as 정부+은 \textit{jeongbu-eun} (`government-\textsc{top}') rather than 정부+는 \textit{jeongbu-neun} (`government-\textsc{top}'), abstracting away from surface allomorphy.
 Other Korean constituency treebanks typically preserve such alternations in their annotations.
 The Penn Korean treebank instead abstracts away from surface allomorphy in favor of morphologically normalized representations.

 In addition, derivational morphology is explicitly encoded through part-of-speech distinctions.
 Verbal derivations such as 발표+하+을 \textit{balpyo-ha-eul} (announce-\textsc{deriv}-\textsc{fut}) are annotated in a way that reflects category change, with the derivational element 하 \textit{ha} (`do') explicitly labeled as verbal.
-This makes the transition from a nominal predicate to a verbal predicate explicit in the tree, a distinction that is not systematically represented in other Korean constituency treebanks.
+This makes the transition from a nominal predicate to a verbal predicate explicit in the annotation, a distinction that is not systematically represented in other Korean constituency treebanks.

 Unlike the Sejong treebank, the Penn Korean treebank does not strictly enforce binary branching.
 While many structures are binarized, flatter configurations are permitted, particularly in argument and adjunct domains.
-Nevertheless, the core assumption remains that syntactic structure is built over eojeol level terminals, with internal morphology remaining inaccessible to constituency relations.
+Nevertheless, the core assumption remains that syntactic structure is built over eojeol-level terminals, with internal morphology {encoded in terminal-level annotations rather than projected as independent constituency structure}.

-In sum, the Penn Korean treebank can be characterized as structurally explicit but morphologically conservative.
-It enriches phrase structure through null elements, canonicalized functional morphology, and explicit derivational labeling, while maintaining eojeol as the atomic unit of syntactic representation.
+In sum, the Penn Korean treebank can be characterized as structurally explicit and morphologically normalized.
+It enriches phrase structure through null elements, canonicalized functional morphology, and explicit derivational labeling, while maintaining eojeol as the {terminal unit of constituency representation}.

 Figure~\ref{penn-treebank-example} illustrates this design for the sentence in \eqref{yeongguk-jeongbu}, where a null subject \textit{pro} is introduced in the embedded clause and clausal complementation is represented through an explicit S-COMP projection.